chrgavalas/data-projects/docs/Tsipras-Sentiment-Analysis/index.md

 More specifically, we examined the level of negativity and positivity of his speeches over time by adding up each negative and positive used word’s percentages in each speaking which resulted into a decimal number.

 For both cases we came up with the same finding: on that month the sentiment of this wording spiked.

+*"It’s a crucial moment and I’d ask you to allow me to use a personal tone in today’s intervention.
+Since the first moment I became prime minister, maybe during the most crucial days in the country’s post-constitutionalism era, I acted based only on my consience so as to stand up for our people’s justice with all my forces but to also protect our national interests"*, he said on July 10 before the parliament in his initial remarks, preparing the ground for a clearly **emotional speech** just a few hours before going to Brussels for the decisive session with the EU creditors.

 ![](positivity.png)